benschbrothers/Stargate-NLP/README.md

 ## Preprocessing
 For this purpose the database is crawled into an HTML folder and cropped for further processing as far as possible:

 `python crawler.py`

 ## NLP
-Then the POS tagging script can be started, which accesses the cropped HTML data `python pos-tagging.py`
+Then the POS tagging script can be started, which accesses the cropped HTML data

+`python pos-tagging.py`

-Some Named Entity Recogition (NER) tests are done with `python entity-extraction.py`
+Some Named Entity Recogition (NER) can be done with

+`python entity-extraction.py`